MushroomEternal/Releases/README.md

 Type: ∼/Library/Application Support/minecraft/mods

-And then press enter
-And then drag Mod into your mods folder
+And then press enter, And drag into mods folder

 ------------------------------------------------------------------------------------------------------